Turpin parents sentenced to life in prison for torturing children

 Disturbing details of the abuse came to light in January 2018 after one of the daughters, who was 17 at the time, escaped their home in Perris, California, and used a cellphone taken from the house to call 911.
 The girl, who officers initially thought was a child because she was so emaciated, told police that her brothers and sisters were being held by her parents and some of them were chained, investigators said.

-When authorities entered the house, they found the children — whose ages ranged between 2 and 29 years old — being held in "dark and foul-smelling surroundings," authorities said.
+When authorities entered the house, they found the children — aged 2 to 29 — being held in "dark and foul-smelling surroundings," authorities said.

-Some of them were bound to their beds and furniture by chains and padlocks and many of the children told police that they were "starving," according to the Riverside County Sheriff's Department.
+Some were bound to their beds and furniture by chains and padlocks and many of the children told police they were "starving," according to the Riverside County Sheriff's Department.

 "I love both of my parents so much," a statement read in court from another daughter said.
 “God looks at the heart and I know he sees theirs.
 I’ve prayed often for them."